onflow/docs/docs/evm/data-indexers.md

 ## EVM & Cadence

-### The Graph

-[The Graph](https://thegraph.com/) is an indexing protocol designed to organize and make blockchain data easily accessible through GraphQL.
-By leveraging The Graph, Flow applications can query open APIs, known as subgraphs, to efficiently retrieve data that has been indexed on the network.
-This allows developers to build serverless applications that operate entirely on public infrastructure.

-**Getting Started with The Graph**

-To begin using The Graph, refer to the [official documentation](https://thegraph.com/docs/en/).
-For a hands-on introduction, follow [this quickstart guide](https://thegraph.com/docs/en/cookbook/quick-start/) to learn how to create, deploy, and query a subgraph.

 ### **SimpleHash**

 [SimpleHash](https://simplehash.com/) is a comprehensive multi-chain NFT data platform that provides developers with easy access to token data across 60+ blockchain networks.
 It offers a robust API for querying NFT metadata, media, collection details, sales, floor prices, listings, and bids, streamlining the process of building NFT-powered applications.